MarcoMuellner/SMURFS/README.md

 **SMURFS** provides automatic extraction of frequencies from timeseries.
-It provides various interfaces, from a standalone command line tool, to jupyter and python integrations and computes possible frequency combinations, directly downloads and reduces (if necessary) data of TESS/Kepler/K2 observations and much much more.
+It provides various interfaces, from a standalone command line tool, to jupyter and python integrations and computes possible frequency combinations, directly downloads and reduces (if necessary) data of TESS/Kepler/K2 observations and much much more.Smart UseR Frequency analySer
 ## Getting started

 To install smurfs, you need python > 3.5, pip as well as cmake.
 If you don't have these, install them through the